isorna/dropcommander/docs/en/dzc/rules/close-quarters.md

 Close Quarters weapons require the attacking unit to be in the same Garrison as the target, **and are the only weapons that can be used against a unit in that situation.**

-**If a squad chooses to shoot with Close Quarters weapons, it cannot use any other weapon profiles during that activation.**
+**If a squad chooses to shoot with Close Quarters weapons, it cannot use any other weapon profiles during that activation**.

 Close Quarters weapons allocate shots to a **squad** instead of a **unit.**